 EAT/VEGAN: Watercourse Foods, Uptown

 Fake meat has never tasted so comforting.
 This “comfort food” vegan restaurant will satisfy herbivores who miss their Buffalo Wings, burgers, charcuterie, pulled pork, and other animal-based dishes.
-Despite what it looks like, everything here is plant-based.
+Despite what it looks like, everything at Watercourse Foods is plant-based.

 EAT/VEGAN: City O City, Capitol Hill

 Walls full of boldly colored murals, this joyful vegan place offers up some of the best Buffalo Cauliflower in the state.
-It’s the perfect spot to dine after digging through Colorado History at the History Museum nearby.
+City O City is the perfect spot to dine after digging through Colorado History at the History Museum nearby.